 The project follows a long-term rehabilitation plan focused on enhancing channel stability and ecological integrity of the system in an economical and sustainable manner and in accordance with the Municipal Class Environmental Assessment process.

-Zoom in and click on the coloured lines on the map to see reaches, project sites and project details.
+Zoom in and click on the coloured lines on the map to see reaches and project details.

 Learn More About the Project